Rafid-Ben/rafid-ben.github.io/content/authors/admin/_index.md

 ## About Me

-Welcome!
+Salam/Hello!

 I am Rafid Bendimerad, a PhD candidate in Aerospace Engineering at Cornell University.
-I work on several aspects related to space propulsion.
+My research involves several aspects related to space propulsion, including: on-orbit refueling, discovery of new propellants for propulsion systems using Machine Learning (ML), and modeling and simulation of electrospray thruster plumes using Molecular Dynamics (MD) simulations and N-body simulations.

+Besides my research, I like sharing scientific content on my [YouTube Channel](https://www.youtube.com/@rafidbendimerad).